Echinaceae angustifoliae radix

 DefinitionThis section has been translated automatically.

-In the case of the narrow-leaved coneflower, only the underground parts, the coneflower roots, Echinaceae angustifoliae radix are used phytotherapeutically. .
-Echinaceae angustifoliae radix, is an officinal preparation (Ph.Eur.8) from the whole or cut underground parts of the plant.
+Only the underground parts of the narrow-leaved coneflower, the coneflower roots, Echinaceae angustifoliae radix, are used phytotherapeutically.
+Echinaceae angustifoliae radix is an officinal preparation (Ph.Eur.8) made from the whole or cut underground parts of the plant.

 IngredientsThis section has been translated automatically.

-Echinacoside an ester of caffeic acid, further caffeic acid, chicory acid or cynarin, essential oils, polysaccharides and others
+Echinacoside an ester of caffeic acid, furthermore caffeic acid, chicory acid or cynarin, essential oil, polysaccharides etc.

 EffectsThis section has been translated automatically.